Martha Stewart: Recognition

 In 1995, Stewart received the Golden Plate Award of the American Academy of Achievement.

 In 1997, Martha Stewart was honored with an Edison Achievement Award for her commitment to innovation throughout her career.

 In 2018, Stewart was inducted into the New Jersey Hall of Fame.

 In 2020, Stewart was inducted into the Licensing International Hall of Fame.

 Portrayal in popular media

-Martha Stewart has been portrayed and parodied in all forms of media.
+Stewart has been portrayed and parodied in several forms of media.
 Two television films have been made out of her life story: Martha, Inc.: The Story of Martha Stewart (2003) and Martha: Behind Bars (2005).
 She was portrayed by Cybill Shepherd in both films.
+A character loosely based on her, Judy King, featured in the television series Orange is the New Black.

-She also made a cameo appearance in the fourth season of HBO's High Maintenance.
+She also made a cameo appearance in the fourth season of HBO's High Maintenance, as well as the 2016 comedy film Bad Moms.

+She is the subject of the 2024 documentary film Martha directed by R. J. Cutler.